writethedocs/www/docs/conf/na/2016/news/schedule-welcome-wagon-events.md

 Whether it's your [first time][first-time] or if you've [joined us before][old-timer], there's something for everyone in our Welcome Wagon guide.

-Our events are also going to be great.
+Our [events][events] are also going to be great.
 They are:

-* a quick meet up on Sunday before the reception
+* A meet up on Sunday before the reception
-* Quick 15 minute venue tours on Monday before the conference starts
+* 15 minute venue tours on Monday before the conference starts

 Both events will help to answer any last minute questions you might have, and to get to know Leona and Christy,